-Equalture's Objective Hiring Formula.
+Equalture's Objective Hiring Framework.

 We not only believe, but have also proven that, by structuring your hiring process according to the following four pillars, companies will achieve objective hiring, resulting in hiring success, efficiency and diversity.